Xymanek/sentry-bundle/README.md

-# sentry-bundle
+# SentryBundle
-Use sentry error reporting with monolog
+Use sentry error reporting with monolog bundle for more flexibility